equalitie/eqbackup/README.md

 Configuring eqbackup
 -------

-Almost all configuration of eqbackup isdone via hosts.yml.
+Almost all configuration of eqbackup is done via hosts.yml.
 All `gpg_keyid` varaibles should be specified as full fingerprints with no spaces and not as 8 digit key IDs.